-There are a number of online stores and catalogues which are happy to offer credit deals such as pay monthly laptops including Lookagain and the JD Williams group.
+There are a number of online stores and catalogues which are happy to offer credit deals such as pay monthly laptops including Lookagain.
 Recently, times have been tough especially with the hit of the global economic recession which we have not come out of yet.
 The ripple effects have been felt far and wide and more especially in the loss of jobs and smaller budgets.

 This means that the previously available excess cash that could have been spare for unexpected uses is no longer there.
 Despite this, life has to go on and we have to make purchases of things which are crucial as tools of work.
 One of these is computers and in this case, a laptop.
 This is because with a laptop, you could make a living out of simple things that do not require you to get formal employment.